Skip to content

 Three developments to watch:

-• The IPA decision by April 2026.
-DoD must present Congress with a formal assessment of independent public accountants’ future role.
+• The overdue IPA decision.
+DoD committed to give Congress a formal assessment of independent public accountants’ future role by April 30, 2026.
+That deadline passed with the GAO recommendation still open.
 If DCAA reduces IPA usage, the remaining DCAA workforce absorbs that workload, potentially increasing audit timelines for lower-risk contractors.

 • DOGE-driven budget pressure.
 The FY2026 budget already reflects more than 200 fewer positions.
 Additional cuts in FY2027 are possible if federal workforce reduction targets continue.
 Fewer auditors means more reliance on risk-based targeting, which concentrates scrutiny on contractors with system deficiencies or prior findings.